Bikers Against Child Abuse: Jan Broberg appearance

 Actress Jan Broberg Felt, who had previously been kidnapped twice by Robert Ersol Berchtold, was with her mother at the Dixie State College in St. George, Utah for the annual Women's Conference.
-Fifteen B.A.C.A. members offered to escort Broberg and provide their services as security personnel after Berchtold threatened violence against her if she presented her book, “Stolen Innocence: The Jan Broberg Story” at the Conference.
+Fifteen B.A.C.A. members offered to escort Broberg and provide their services as security personnel after Berchtold threatened violence against her if she presented her book, Stolen Innocence: The Jan Broberg Story, at the conference.

 The Conference commenced without issue until Berchtold arrived at the event.
 He approached B.A.C.A. member Les Watson and asked him to hand out literature to attendees.
 Watson wanted to review the papers before passing them out, which caused Berchtold to threaten him.
 Watson refused to hand out the papers, at which point he told other B.A.C.A. members to call the police.
 Berchtold returned to his vehicle before revving his engine aggressively and subsequently striking Watson with his vehicle.
 Upon being struck, Watson continued to cling to the van's hood for about 100 feet, at which point Berchtold brandished a gun and Watson jumped from the moving vehicle.
-Watson subsequently suffered back and leg injuries from the incident.
+Watson suffered back and leg injuries in the incident.

 A witness was later able to provide the van's license plate number, which led to Berchtold's arrest on charges of simple assault, criminal trespassing and disorderly conduct.
 He was held at the Purgatory Correctional Facility in Hurricane, Utah until he was released on $970 bail, which was later increased to $19,250 after he was charged.

 Program evaluation

 One of the group's founders, J.P.
 "Chief" Lilly, and at least one other confirmed member of the group, Dee C. Ray, conducted a self-published study.
 Lilly states the organization has respect and support in their mission from the four largest motorcycle clubs in the United States: the Bandidos, the Hells Angels, the Pagans and the Outlaws.
 Staten Island Chapter President at the time, "Popeye", made references to the study in 2016, well before its publication, calling it "a preliminary study from 2014".

-The B.A.C.A. study states, “Although we are cautious in interpreting causation due to nature of single group design, it is evident that child emotional and behavioral improvement occurred during the time that children were involved in B.A.C.A. intervention.
+The B.A.C.A. study states, “Although we are cautious in interpreting causation due to [the] nature of [a] single group design, it is evident that child emotional and behavioral improvement occurred during the time that children were involved in B.A.C.A. intervention.
 However, it should be noted, improvement also correlated with children’s temporal distance from the crisis situation.”

 Fundraising for B.A.C.A. in Katwijk, the Netherlands, 2010.